-Partner organisations include:
+Partner organisations may include:

-- medical research institutes, i.e. organisations that have conducting medical research as a primary purpose, and which are also registered with the Australian Charities and Not-for-Profits Commission - universities - corporate Commonwealth entities, i.e. Commonwealth entities that are bodies corporate - corporations, i.e. Australian public companies, Australian private companies and other incorporated entities - those working in federal, state, territory or local government in the health portfolio or in other areas affecting health, such as economic policy, urban planning, education or transport

-- those working in the private sector such as employers, private health insurance providers or private hospitals

-- non-government organisations and charities

-- community organisations such as consumer groups
+- medical research institutes, i.e. organisations that conduct medical research as a primary purpose, and are also registered with the Australian Charities and Not-for-Profits Commission - universities - corporate Commonwealth entities, i.e. Commonwealth entities that are bodies corporate - corporations, i.e. Australian public companies, Australian private companies and other incorporated entities - those working in federal, state, territory or local government in the health portfolio or in other areas affecting health, such as economic policy, urban planning, education or transport - those working in the private sector such as employers, private health insurance providers or private hospitals - those commercial entities with an interest in this area, for example pharmaceutical companies and biotechnology companies - non-government organisations and charities - education institutions - state education departments - community organisations such as consumer groups - healthcare providers - professional groups.

-- healthcare providers, and/or

-- professional groups.